 - Then email the assigned PACREG# to the library to complete the library card registration along with a scanned copy or photo of the Irving ISD badge to Circulation@CityofIrving.org Please write REGISTER IPL STUDENT CARD in the email subject line.

-- Show a current year student photo ID from a middle or high school, college, university or trade school located in Irving (see list below).
+- A scanned copy or photo of the current year student photo ID from the school that is located in Irving (see list below).

 - Or show any kind of photo ID for either you (such as a Park and Rec ID) or a parent with their ID, PLUS an official document from your school with your name, such as a report card, school schedule or enrollment form.

-- No parent is required to obtain a Student ID
+- A parent ID is not required for obtaining a Student Card

 About Student Cards